On this page

 We can connect the pipe to your sump basin or sewer if you prefer.
 If you need us to install a sump pump and basin, let us know and we’ll factor it into our inspection.

 Why Dr. Pipe Drain and Plumbing Services?

 Many companies offer licensed plumbers, but Dr. Pipe Drain and Plumbing Services also offers respect for your home and your time as our standard.
-This means from the time you call us, we are committed to making your entire experience as customer friendly as possible.
-We coordinate times that work with your schedule, and call when we’re on our way.
+This means that from the time you call us, we are committed to making your entire experience as customer-friendly as possible.
+We coordinate times that work with your schedule and call when we’re on our way.
 Our plumbers keep our areas neat and covered while working.
 In our projects, we use the most appropriate solutions to work quickly and efficiently.

-Our customers love us, and our work is the best quality.
-Stop by our testimonials page, then give us a call to for a free, no-obligation quote for weeping tile installation in Ottawa.
+Our customers love us, and our work is of the best quality.
+Stop by our testimonials page, then give us a call for a free, no-obligation quote for weeping tile installation in Ottawa.